-In fact, if it can be shown that one or more of the soldiers influenced others to disobey, they may find the crime of Mutiny, under Article 94 added to the list of charges.
-Mutiny carries the death penalty, even in "peace time."
+In fact, if it can be proved that one or more soldiers influenced others to disobey, they may find the crime of Mutiny added to the list of charges, under Article 94.
+Mutiny carries the death penalty, even in times of peace.

 To Obey, or Not to Obey?

 So, to obey, or not to obey?
 It depends on the order.
 Military members disobey orders at their own risk.
 They also obey orders at their own risk.
 An order to commit a crime is unlawful.
 An order to perform a military duty, no matter how dangerous, is lawful as long as it doesn't involve the commission of a crime.